wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 - dropdown issues:
   - custom value is not supported
   - comma is not allowed as it is the delimiter
+- registration confirmation does not work if you use Theme My Login plug-in

 FAQ: